The Cholesterol Myth

 - What is your CRP reading (C-Reactive Protein is a marker for inflammation, which we know is the true cause of heart disease and all other major disease).

 5 Healthy Heart Factors

 - Don’t smoke.
 Don’t drink alcohol to excess.

 - Eat whole, unprocessed foods, with plenty of omega 3 fats and fibre.

 - Manage stress.

 But where is cholesterol mentioned here?
 It’s not, because it is of little real value.
-The best indicators for long life are high HDL, low triglycerides and low fasting insulin levels.
+The best indicators for long life are high HDL, low triglycerides and low insulin levels.

-Stress contributes to almost every disease know.
+Stress contributes to almost every disease known.
 It affects our ability to recover, our immunity, inflammation, blood pressure, overproduction of platelets (which start blood clots which block arteries) and adrenal depletion.
 How you deal with stress and cope with stress is vital to your health and well being.

 “Food is the most powerful medicine”